jonasthewolf/gsn2x/README.md

 ### Example:

-    gsn2x -f full.svg -a arch.svg -m sub1.yml main.yml sub1.yml sub3.yml sub5.yml
+    gsn2x -f full.svg -a arch.svg main.yml sub1.yml sub3.yml

-This will generate the argument view for each module, the complete view (`-f full.svg`) of all modules and the architecture view (`-a arch.svg`).
-In the complete view, the elements of the `sub1` module will be represented by a module.
+This will generate the argument view for each module, the complete view (`-f full.svg`) of all modules and the architecture view (`-a arch.svg`). <!-- In the complete view, the elements of the `sub1` module will be represented by a module. -->

 ### Developing undeveloped elements from other modules